scala/docs.scala-lang/overviews/core/_posts/2012-09-20-implicit-classes.md

 ## Usage

-To create an implicit class, simply place the the `implicit` keyword in front of an appropriate class.
+To create an implicit class, simply place the `implicit` keyword in front of an appropriate class.
 Here's an example:

     object Helpers {